This glossary aims to provide brief user friendly definitions of words, acronyms and phrases used in relation to public procurement.

 The decision made by a contracting authority following the evaluation of tenders which confirms the successful tender and thus the tenderer with whom the contracting authority intends to enter into the contract.
 The contracting authority notifies tenderers of its contract award decision through the sending of an award decision notice (aka 'standstill letter').

-The formal term for OJEU notice.
+The formal term for an OJEU notice / FTS notice.